Ganfyd

-Ganfyd was a medical wiki and online medical wiki encyclopedia, created in November 2005 by a group of doctors and medical students working in the United Kingdom.
+Ganfyd was a medical wiki and online encyclopedia, created in November 2005 by a group of doctors and medical students working in the United Kingdom.
 The site has been the subject of academic exposition into emerging methods of disseminating medical information and more specifically, the restricting of editors within an open collaborative wiki environment.
 This model has subsequently been copied by other medical wikis, but some attempts to improve on the model, such as Medpedia have failed.
 In 2010, Paula Younger noted it as a laudable attempt to make medical information freely accessible and authoritative.

-The Wiki went offline early in 2019 but is available as a selective article read only version as of 2023.
-A bias towards selecting articles frozen in time that political decision makers on healthcare, both then and now could do with reading appears to have occurred.

 Authorship

 Only registered medical practitioners or persons working under their direction, and a small number of invited non-medical specialists, could edit ganfyd articles, and its license specifically prohibited editing by people who are not registered medical practitioners, but permitted reproduction and distribution.
 The intention is to make the articles reliable enough for professional medical use.
 An audit trail was publicly available for each article.
 Registration was by a variety of mechanisms, including a GMC Certificate or equivalent.